 I am studying Speech, Language, and Hearing Sciences at the U of A. I want to pursue a graduate degree in Speech Pathology and eventually hope to work in a children's hospital.
 I enjoy listening to music, playing guitar and softball, watching movies, and traveling.

-Alisa is currently a second year undergraduate student
+Alisa is currently a third year undergraduate student

 double majoring in Speech, Language, and Hearing

-Arizona.
-After graduating, she hopes to spend time
+she hopes to spend time volunteering abroad before